This chapter introduces the features and architecture of Oracle XML DB. It contains these topics:

 Oracle Database SQL Language Reference for information about Oracle support for the SQL/XML standard

-Generating XML Using SQL Functions for information about SQL/XML standard functions for generating XML data
+Generation of XML Data Using SQL Functions for information about SQL/XML standard functions for generating XML data

-Chapter 3, "Using Oracle XML DB" for additional examples that use SQL/XML standard functions
+Chapter 3, "Overview of How To Use Oracle XML DB" for additional examples that use SQL/XML standard functions

 All Oracle XML DB functionality is accessible from C, PL/SQL, and Java.
 You can build Web-based applications in various ways, including these: